conorwallace/Github-Assignment/README.md

 These graphs can also be veiwed at https://plot.ly/~conorwallace

 The excel documents used to produce these graphs have also been added.

+JPEG images of the graphs have been added also, the graphs are interactive if veiwed online or in R.